-In the meantime, on the 20th May 1998, the Company notified each of the 12 employees in writing that their employees would be terminated effective as from 25th May 1998.
+In the meantime, on the 20 May 1998, the Company notified each of the 12 employees in writing that their employees would be terminated effective as from 25 May 1998.
 This was the first time the names of the employees were identified.
-This did not go down well with the Association and resulted in an industrial dispute being referred by the Permanent Secretary for Labour and Industrial Relations to the Arbitration Tribunal (Tribunal) under s 5A of the Trade Dispute Act (as amended by Decree 27 of 1992) to determine whether the Company:
+This did not go down well with the Association and resulted in an industrial dispute being referred by the Permanent Secretary for Labour and Industrial Relations to the Arbitration Tribunal (tribunal) under s 5A of the Trade Dispute Act (as amended by Decree 27 of 1992) to determine whether the Company:

-"1.
 Unfairly making 12 of the Association members redundant, namely Akisi Bavadra, Kamlesh Kuar, Sakaraia Caucau, Jone Tavuto, Robert Mohandas, Linda Mataika, Hussain Samut, Altaf Ali, Amy Chambers, Betty Matakibau, Alfred Williame and Saman..
 Waqanivalu.

-2. Breaching Clause 29.1 of the Collective Agreement by neither following the required redundancy selection procedure nor allowing the required time for discussion and union representatives, and refusing to discuss or justify its selection of redundancy persons."
-On 30th December 1999, the Tribunal made an Interim Award in the following terms:
+- Breaching Clause 29.1 of the Collective Agreement by neither following the required redundancy selection procedure nor allowing the required time for discussion and union representatives, and refusing to discuss or justify its selection of redundancy persons." - 5 On 30 December 1999, the tribunal made an interim award in the following terms:

-"In terminating the employment of the 12 grievors for redundancy, the Company breached clause 29.1 of its collective agreement with the Association.
+In terminating the employment of the 12 grievors for redundancy, the Company breached clause 29.1 of its Collective Agreement with the Association.
 It acted in a manner which was substantively unjustified and procedurally unfair.

-The parties are to appear before the Tribunal on a date to be agreed to be heard on the matter of an appropriate remedy."
+The parties are to appear before the Tribunal on a date to be agreed to be heard on the matter of an appropriate remedy.

-The Company applied to the High Court by way of judicial review under O 53 for an order to quash the decision of the Tribunal.
-The High Court set aside the Award on two bases (1) that the Tribunal erred in law in applying the wrong principles of law applicable in New Zealand (2) the Tribunal erred in finding that the Company was solely responsible for the breakdown of the consultations and found both parties responsible for not making the selection process work under clause 29.1 of the Agreement.
+The Company applied to the High Court by way of judicial review under O 53 for an order to quash the decision of the tribunal.
+The High Court set aside the award on two bases (1) that the tribunal erred in law in applying the wrong principles of law applicable in New Zealand (2) the tribunal erred in finding that the Company was solely responsible for the breakdown of the consultations and found both parties responsible for not making the selection process work under cl 29.1 of the agreement.